 Human genetic behavior is real, including sexual genetics, it’s just that genetics is not determinism.
 For instance, I have had several friends who are married with families, but who later admitted that their sexual orientation was homosexual.
 Some of them chose marriage because of societal pressure to conform.
 But at least one of them told me he did it consciously, because for him a ‘traditional’ family was more important than his sexuality.
 So if someone’s genetic orientation is homosexual, but his intellectual choices are not, that raises a fascinating question: Is he homosexual?
 And is he right, or wrong, to deny his genetics and choose a different path?

 Clearly, both options are wrong.
 We should not choose for another person, not to suit tradition, nor to suit fashion.
 We should not choose someone’s sexuality; we should not insist that she deny her sexuality any more than we should insist that she mindlessly submit to genetic influences.
 Again, genetics is not determinism.
-We, each of us, is free to choose to follow our genetic drives, or to choose otherwise.
+We, each of us, are free to choose to follow our genetic drives, or to choose otherwise.

 Boys and Girls